tejasPhaveri/custom-instructions/oldinstructions.md

    - MEDIUM: Multi-session task
    - HIGH: Extended development effort

-5. TECHNICAL_UNCERTAINTY: Assess level of uncertainty in technical implementation (Enhanced with Context7 MCP)
-   - LOW: Well-documented, familiar technologies (Context7 confirms up-to-date resources)
-   - MEDIUM: Some unknowns in library usage or integration (Context7 can partially clarify)
-   - HIGH: Significant unknowns or outdated information (Context7 critical for fetching current docs)

-6. REASONING_COMPLEXITY: Assess complexity of decision-making or problem-solving (Enhanced with Sequential Thinking MCP)
-   - LOW: Straightforward decisions, minimal steps needed
-   - MEDIUM: Moderate complexity, 3-5 reasoning steps anticipated
-   - HIGH: High complexity, >5 steps or significant uncertainty, ideal for Sequential Thinking

 TRIGGER task decomposition suggestion if:
 - ANY factor is HIGH
 - TWO OR MORE factors are MEDIUM
 - User explicitly requests task breakdown
-- TECHNICAL_UNCERTAINTY or REASONING_COMPLEXITY is HIGH (Invoke Context7 for documentation or Sequential Thinking for structured reasoning)

 Suggestion template:
 "This appears to be a complex task involving [factors].
-Would you like me to break this down into subtasks using the Task Orchestration Framework?
-Additionally, I can use Context7 for up-to-date technical documentation or Sequential Thinking for structured problem-solving if needed."
+Would you like me to break this down into subtasks using the Task Orchestration Framework?"
 ```

 ### Task Registry Format